chriskward/chriskward/README.md

 <br>

 [Mandelbrot Set Generator](https://github.com/chriskward/mandelbrot-torch)
 Use PyTorch to explore the Mandelbrot set.
-If a suitable GPU is available, this function can render high resolution views of the mandelbrot several orders of magnitude faster than typical renderers.
+If a suitable GPU is available, this function can generate high resolution views of the mandelbrot several orders of magnitude faster than typical renderers.